fpgaflyer/repo/README.txt

 leds:		sim state:
 off			stop
-scroll		rampup
-on			run 	(only even numbered leds are on when enable home position is on) flashing	error 	(flashing alternately left/right is communication error with PC)
+glow		homeposition enable is on scroll		rampup on			run		(only even numbered leds are on when enable home position is on) flashing	error	(flashing alternately left/right is communication error with PC)

 LCD screen shows 6 actual motor axis positions (00-FF/1.6mm) in the upper line and 6 set positions (00-FF/1.6mm) on lower line